 Flopsy, Mopsy, and Cottontail may be awfully cute, but they also wreak havoc on the garden, nibbling away at vegetables, flowers, and shrubs.
-While Mr. McGregor’s solution of baking them into a pie is one option, there are more humane ways of keeping rabbits out of the garden—rabbit repellents.
+While Mr. McGregor’s solution of baking them into a pie is one option, rabbit repellents are more humane ways of keeping these pests out of the garden.

-Rabbit repellents include sprays that use foul-smelling organic material such as rotten eggs and garlic to ward off rabbits and granules of dried blood and urine from predators to scare them away.
-There are also physical options, including motion-activated sprinklers that spray unsuspecting rabbits with water, ultrasonic devices that deliver painful high-pitch frequencies, and even plain old chicken-wire fencing.
+Rabbit deterrents include sprays that use foul-smelling organic material such as rotten eggs and garlic to ward off rabbits as well as granules of dried blood and urine from predators to scare them away.
+There are also physical options, including motion-activated sprinklers that spray unsuspecting rabbits with water and plain old chicken-wire fencing.

-This guide will explore all the humane options for protecting a garden from rabbits while reviewing some of the best rabbit repellent options on the market.
+This guide will explore all the safe, eco-friendly ways to protect a garden from rabbits while reviewing some of the best rabbit repellent options on the market.

-- BEST OVERALL: Liquid Fence Deer & Rabbit Repellent Concentrate
+- RUNNER-UP: Liquid Fence Deer & Rabbit Repellent Concentrate

 - BEST TASTE-BASED: Ortho Deer B Gon Deer and Rabbit Repellent

 - BEST SCENT-BASED: Enviro Pro 11025 Rabbit Scram Repellent

 - BEST MOTION-ACTIVATED: Orbit 62100 Yard Enforcer Motion-Activated Sprinkler

 - BEST PHYSICAL: Amagabeli 48 by 50 Hardware Cloth ½-Inch Chicken Wire

 - BEST FOR PETS: Bonide Repels-All Animal Repellent Ready-to-Use Spray

 - ALSO CONSIDER: Shake Away 2852228 Fox Urine Granules